FaintWhisper/audio-player-mcp/README.md

-# Audio Player MCP Server
+# Music Player MCP Server

-A comprehensive Model Context Protocol (MCP) server that allows Claude to control audio playback with advanced search, metadata extraction, and playback features.
+A comprehensive Model Context Protocol (MCP) server that allows an MCP client (such as Claude Desktop or VS Code) to control audio playback with advanced search, metadata extraction, and playback features.

 ## 🎵 Features